benburwell/benburwell.github.io/_posts/2018-10-09-how-does-dhcp-work.md

 > DHCPDISCOVER message.

-I did notice that there are a lot of sections with language like "a DHCP server MAY extend a client's lease only if it has local administrative authority to do so."
+I did notice that there are a lot of sections with language like "a DHCP server MAY extend a client's lease **only if it has local administrative authority** to do so" (emphasis added).
 But what if someone were to put a rogue DHCP server on the network, one that did _not_ have "local administrative authority"?
 It's probably quite possible to wreak a bit of havoc by creating a rogue DHCP server, though perhaps not quite as easy as it might seem.
 Since DHCP leases often last for some time (hours or days), existing clients might not be affected by the appearance of a new server for quite a while.
 Besides, due to the binding mechanism, when a client needs to renew its lease, it sends a unicast message directly to the server it initially obtained the lease from rather than immediately resorting to broadcasting a DHCPDISCOVER message.

 Since DHCP is often employed on a contiguous physical network segment, it may not always be possible to use a firewall to block traffic to the server port